 One finding of the present study which might have important clinical relevance concerns differences in coping that related to gender.
-For example, the fathers we interviewed more often mentioned going back to work as helpful in coping with their grief in the months following the death of their child, whereas mothers did not, which is similar to findings from Alam et al. (2012).
-Also, mothers more often mentioned benefiting from support groups, whereas fathers more often sought individual services, either from a social worker or psychologist.
-Martin and Doka (1999) suggest that gender differences in coping are related to contemporary patterns of male and female socialization (updated in Doka & Martin, 2010).
-They are careful to note, however, that in a given individual, there can be substantial overlap in these patterns, and that though these patterns are influenced by gender, they are not determined by it (Doka & Martin, 2010).
-In any case, ours' and others' findings highlight the fact that any two people might exhibit very different ways of coping, which has important implications for support services and clinicians working with couples (Aho, Tarkka, Astedt-Kurki, Sorvari, & Kaunonen, 2011; Doka & Martin, 2010; Martin & Doka, 1999).
+For example, the fathers we interviewed more often mentioned going back to work as helpful in coping with their grief in the months following the death of their child, whereas mothers did not, which is similar to findings from Alam et al. (2012).6 Also, mothers more often mentioned benefiting from support groups, whereas fathers more often sought individual services, either from a social worker or psychologist.
+Martin and Doka suggest that gender differences in coping are related to contemporary patterns of male and female socialization (1999; updated in Doka & Martin, 2010).
+They are careful to note, however, that in a given individual there can be substantial overlap in these patterns, and that though these patterns are influenced by gender, they are not determined by it (Doka and Martin, 2010, pg.126).
+In any case, ours and others' findings highlight the fact that any two people might exhibit very different ways of coping, which has important implications for support services and clinicians working with couples (Aho et al., 2011; Doka and Martin, 2010; Martin and Doka, 1999).

 Finally, our findings on the effect of the passage of time on parents' grief, and on their perspectives on the timing of services offered to them, have direct implications for clinicians and service providers.
-As has been previously reported, experiences of grief change over time (Murphy, Johnson, & Lohan, 2003; Rubin & Malkinson, 2001).
-In addition to our previous recommendation that services be provided in a way that is sensitive to how parents' grieving processes might evolve over time, our findings also suggest that, although follow-up services are considered important in the first year (Contro et al., 2002; D'Agostino et al., 2008; Decinque et al.,

-2006), some parents might not yet be "ready" to make use of such services during this period, particularly those services which require an active participation on their part (e.g., memorial services and support groups).
+As has been previously reported, experiences of grief change over time (Murphy, Johnson and Lohan, 2003; Rubin and Malkinson, 2001).
+In addition to our previous recommendation that services be provided in a way that is sensitive to how parents' grieving processes might evolve over time, our findings also suggest that, although follow-up services are considered important in the first year (Contro, Larson, Scofield, Sourkes & Cohen, 2002; D'Agostino, Berlin-Romalis, Jovcevska & Barrera, 2008; Decinque et al., 2006), some parents might not yet be "ready" to make use of such services during this period, particularly those services which require an active participation on their part (e.g., memorial services and support groups).